NimmaturiSwapnika/Netflix_DataAnalysis_using_SQL/README.md

 ![Netflix Logo](https://github.com/NimmaturiSwapnika/Netflix_DataAnalysis_using_SQL/blob/main/Netflix_logo.jpg)

 ## Overview
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+The following README provides a detailed account of the project's objectives, dataset, schema, findings, and conclusions.

 ## Objectives
 Analyze the distribution of content types (movies vs TV shows).